Skip to main content

 What Is A Church Welcome?

-The church welcome, whether you call it the meet-and-greet or “turn to your neighbor,” or it is a simple welcome speech, is a regular part of most contemporary churches.
-However, as I pointed out earlier, just because it is part of the church service doesn’t mean that anyone, either church leaders or church members, has given it much thought.
+The church welcome, whether you call it the meet-and-greet or “turn to your neighbor,” or if is a simple welcome speech, is a regular part of most church services today.
+That being said... just because it's super common does not mean that people give it the thought and preparation it deserves!

 A church welcome speech might include practical information such as generally welcoming people, welcoming visitors, or even communicating upcoming events.
 These welcome messages might also set expectations for the service or specifically invite first-time visitors.